DreamworldSolutions/redis-cache/README.md

 ```

 Please note that,
-- `getGlobalCache` fails if the cache isn't defined in the configuration.
-But, `getCache` won't fail.
+- Cache configurations should be provided only for the default value purpose.
+If you don't want to set any default TTL (and want to keep cache entry forever) then you may skip providing the cache configuration.
-- If you invoke the `getCache()` again fro the same cache name, then the same cache reference
+- If you invoke the `getCache()` again for the same cache name, then the same cache reference
 is returned.
 So, you can retrieve the cache instance wherever needed using this method.

 ### Read-only Cache